 The aim of this process is to resolve all customer issues or concerns as quickly as possible.
 In the majority of cases we hope that any issues can be resolved quickly and amicably to customers' satisfaction at branch level.

-Stage One – Branch Manager
+Stage One – Department Manager

 Complaints should, in the first instance, be directed to the Manager of the estate agency branch or department you have been dealing with.
 They will endeavour to liaise with you quickly and resolve your complaint immediately, no later than 10 working days from first notification.

-Stage Two – Managing Director
+Stage Two – Director

 If, after you have dealt with the division director, you remain dissatisfied you may address your concerns, in writing, to the Managing Director.
 Once received your letter will be acknowledged within 3 working days and you will receive a response within 15 working days from receipt of your letter.